Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Empirical Evaluation

-\paragraph{Overhead of connections.} Our method uses intermediate connections to improve its performance.
+\paragraph{Connections.} Our method uses intermediate connections to improve its performance.
 Although these connections are designed to be efficient, they still have an overhead cost over an averaging based ensemble.
 The FLOPs required to evaluate intermediate connections corresponding to the distillation tasks in~Figure~\ref{fig:or12} is shown in Figure~\ref{fig:floatvssingle}.
-Here, we compare the FLOPs required to evaluate the model that was added in a round $T$ to the FLOPs required evaluate the intermediate connections used by this model.
-Note that summing up all the FLOPs up to a round $T$, in Figure~\ref{fig:floatvssingle} gives the total FLOPs required to for the ensemble constructed at the end of round $T$.
-For all our models, this overhead is negligible when compared to the inference cost of the corresponding model.

-To evaluate the benefits offered by the intermediate connections, we can compare the results of~\algA run with connections and ~\algA without connections.
+Here, we compare the FLOPs required to evaluate the model from round $T$ to the FLOPs required evaluate the intermediate connections used by this model.
+Note that summing up all the FLOPs up to a round $T$, in Figure~\ref{fig:floatvssingle} gives the total FLOPs required to for the ensemble with the first $T$ models.
+For all our models, the overhead of connections is negligible when compared to the inference cost of the corresponding model.To evaluate the benefits offered by the intermediate connections, we can compare the results of~\algA run with connections and ~\algA without connections.
 The latter case can be thought of as running the AdaBoost algorithm for distillation.
-Note that this is the same as the {\sc resched} baseline (simple averaging).
-Thus comparing the \algA~plot in Figure~\ref{fig:or12} to the plot of {\sc resched} highlights the benefit of using intermediate connections.
+Note that this is the same as the {\sc resched} baseline (weighted averaging).

+On comparing the \algA~plot in Figure~\ref{fig:or12} to the plot of {\sc resched} highlights the benefit of using intermediate connections.
 As in this work our focus is on finding weak learners in the presence of capacity gap, and we do not explore additional compression strategies like quantization, hard thresholding, low-rank projection that can further reduce inference cost.